bellagracefinck/imdb_network/finalReport_ConnectedComponents.markdown

 Linklater's influence score was increased by (5 films in 2016/1 film in 2015) \* (1/1 director in 2015) = 5/1 \* 1 = 5.

-## Question 2: Measure how the roles of crew members fluctuate. {#question-2-measure-how-the-roles-of-crew-members-fluctuate. .unnumbered}
+## Question 2: Measure how the roles of crew members fluctuate.

 The whole group discussed the metric for crew member role fluctuation.
 Anna implemented the metrics and analyzed the visualizations.